 - Decoding The Tips of Blindness Canes

 Dress for the event

-While each school varies on how students typically dress for a sporting event, many students at my university will dress casually and in school colors for basketball games and similar events.
+While each school varies on how students typically dress for a sporting event, many students at my university will dress casually and in school colors for basketball games and similar events in lightweight items that can be easily layered or removed, such as a t-shirt or hoodie.
 Since there are lots of bright lights at events and I am very photosensitive, I wear a hat in one of our school colors and a pair of sunglasses to help block out the lights and decrease eyestrain, as well as a college t-shirt and other comfortable clothing that’s part of my band uniform.
 Some students may find they don’t need to wear a hat to help with blocking out lights, however in my case I’ve found that having my hat on helps with blocking lights that are behind me.

 - How Tinted Glasses Help My Light Sensitivity

 - How To Deal With Broken Glasses

 - Tips For Using Social Media With Photosensitivity

 Join the pep club- or even better, the pep band!

 For students who are looking for a fun way to make friends and get great seats for games and other sporting events, joining the pep club can be a great option, since students often show up before peak times for admission.
 Pep club members often get priority seating at games, as well as the opportunity to connect with current students/alumni and show their school spirit.
 For musicians, many schools have a pep/athletic band that plays in the stands, and it’s a lot of fun- I’ve been in pep band for three years as a bass clarinet player, and I met two of my best friends through being in the band (shoutout to M and G!).

 - Playing in GMU Green Machine Pep Band With Vision Impairment